lclevy/ADFlib/README.md

 ### unADF

-`unADF` is a unzip like utility for .ADF files:
+`unADF` is an unzip like utility for .ADF files:

 ```
 unadf [-lrcsp -v n] dumpname.adf [files-with-path] [-d extractdir]